thanos-io/thanos/docs/components/store.md

 - `max_get_multi_batch_size`: maximum number of keys a single underlying operation should fetch.
 If more keys are specified, internally keys are splitted into multiple batches and fetched concurrently, honoring `max_get_multi_concurrency`.
 If set to `0`, the batch size is unlimited.
 - `max_item_size`: maximum size of an item to be stored in memcached.
 This option should be set to the same value of memcached `-I` flag (defaults to 1MB) in order to avoid wasting network round trips to store items larger than the max item size allowed in memcached.
 If set to `0`, the item size is unlimited.
 - `dns_provider_update_interval`: the DNS discovery update interval.
+- `tracing`: Enables detailed traces including spans for every memcached call.
+This is disabled by default as it may produce a very high volume of spans.

 ## Caching Bucket